pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 };
 ```

-The Observer pattern (via callback) offers several advantages:
-- No polling needed (better performance), just call the `notifyStateChange()` method when you need to broadcast a state change
+The Observer pattern via callbacks provides an efficient way to handle state changes:

+- Eliminates polling overhead
-- State changes are captured immediately
+- Captures changes instantly with `notifyStateChange()`
-- Separation of concerns conserved, at the expense of a single callback registration:
+- Maintains separation of concerns with a single callback registration
-  - Business logic (WiFiManager) notifies state changes
-  - API layer (WiFiManagerAPI) handles the event broadcasting
-- Easy to add multiple callbacks if needed
+- Easy to expand if needed

 > **Implementation Note:**
-> The callback approach presented here is simpler than a full Observer pattern implementation while providing the same benefits.
-It's particularly useful when:
+> While simpler than a full Observer pattern, the callback approach delivers similar benefits with minimal overhead.
+It's ideal for:
-> - State changes are infrequent or unpredictable
+> - Infrequent/unpredictable state changes
-> - Real-time updates are important
+> - Real-time update requirements
-> - You want to avoid polling overhead
+> - Performance-critical scenarios
+>
-> If you need more flexibility, consider implementing a full Observer pattern.
+> Consider a full Observer pattern only if you need additional flexibility.

 ### Nested Objects
 The library supports nested objects at any depth level through recursive implementation.